You are hereHome » The distribution of wealth in Australia

 A strikingly uneven distribution of wealth is a huge issue to tackle.
 Market processes left to themselves will not generate greater equality: concerted action by governments and strong pressure by the labour movement is necessary.
 In order to bring about progressive political economic change, it is first necessary to understand the sources and dimensions of the economic inequalities.
 The NATSEM wealth distribution data signal some important dimensions of this challenge.

 Frank Stilwell & David Primrose.
-Frank Stilwell is Professor of Political Economy at the University of Sydney and is a well-known critic of neoliberal economics and an advocate of policies that emphasise sustainability and social justice.
-He is the author of 11 books the co-editor of four others, co-ordinating editor of the Journal of Australian Political Economy and an Executive member of the Evatt Foundation.
+Frank Stilwell is Professor of Political Economy at the University of Sydney and the author of 11 books, the co-editor of four others, co-ordinating editor of the Journal of Australian Political Economy, and an Executive member of the Evatt Foundation.
 His latest book (co-authored with Kirrily Jordan) is Who Gets What?
 Analysing Economic Inequality in Australia (Cambridge University Press, 2007).
-David Primrose is research assistant to Professor Frank Stilwell and a tutor in the Department of Political Economy at the University of Sydney.
+David Primrose is research assistant to Professor Stilwell and a tutor in the Department of Political Economy at the University of Sydney.

 About this article

 This is an extract from Equality Speaks (2009) a new publication from Catalyst, an independent, not for profit network of unions, academics and progressive organisations.
 This extract does not include the tables or references.
 To read more about the publication and purchase a copy, go to the Catalyst website.